quickbooks2018/vault/README.md

 kubectl -n vault exec -it vault-2 -- vault status
 ```

-### Note: Above we are performing manual unsealing, now we will automate this process using aws kms
+### Note: Above we are performing manual unsealing, we can automate this process using aws kms

 - vault status
 ```bash